gingermusketeer/commun.js/README.md

 ## Contributing
 In lieu of a formal style-guide, take care to maintain the existing coding style.
 Add Jasmine tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/gruntjs/grunt).

+## Acknowledgements

+[acorn.js](https://github.com/marijnh/acorn) powers the parser used to detect syntax errors when a script fails to load.

 ## License
 Copyright (c) 2013 Max Brosnahan
 Licensed under the MIT license.